Escalante Desert: Geography

 The Escalante Desert is northwest of Cedar City in Iron County, Utah, and extends into part of Millard County.
-The region spans most of Iron County, which annually has 13 in rainfall and 5.9 ft snowfall.
+It is a high desert, with elevations predominantly between 5,000-5,500 feet (1,524-1,676 meters).
+The region spans over 1,200 square miles, covering most of Iron County, which annually has 13 in rainfall and 5.9 ft snowfall.
 The Escalante region also lies primarily between State Route 56 and Route 21, as well as north and west of Interstate 15.

 From the Escalante Desert region's peripheral ridges, the elevation slowly declines to Lund Flats, which has railroad tracks between Milford and Lund.